pombase/website/src/docs/datasets/ai_and_ml_training_datasets.md

    is part of the G2/M transition from every publication that confirms it.
-While an AI prediction might not be wrong for adding such a fact, our manual curation prioritises non-redundancy after reproducibility is sufficiently captured for GO (We would, however, usually curate the associated phenotypes  redundantly using the same or different alleles, unless it is clearly stated to be confirmation of a commonly reproduced experiment).
+While an AI prediction might not be wrong for adding such a fact, our manual curation prioritises non-redundancy after reproducibility is sufficiently captured for GO.